merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 }
 ```

 So what's the problem?
-The problem is that T1 and T2 are definitions of the compilation time.
+The problem is that T1 and T2 are compile-time definitions.
 You cannot save them anywhere and use them at runtime!

 We need something like that, but we don't have it!
-We cannot store a type in a variable and later create an object from this type in c++.
+We cannot store a name of a type in a variable and later create an object from this type in c++.

 For this to work, you need reflection!